- keyword(s): northwestern settlement

 Showing Results: 1 - 7 of 7

-Abstract This series consists largely of correspondence, memoranda, and reports on various matters concerning the internal functioning of the Department of Psychology and its relationships with the University and the College of Arts and Sciences.
+Abstract Correspondence, memoranda, and reports on various matters concerning the internal functioning of Northwestern University's Department of Psychology, and its relationships with the University and the College of Arts and Sciences.
 The records span the period 1947 through 1982, with the great bulk dating between 1967 and 1975.

 Abstract This series consists of correspondence, memoranda, reports, and forms related to the budget of the Department of Psychology.
 It is arranged in four categories: general budget and payroll files (1947-51, 1965-77); monthly budget statements (1973-78); budget-related correspondence with the Deans of the College of Arts and Sciences (1959-70); and materials relating to grants (1963-74).

 Abstract This series consists of personnel files for former members of the faculty of the Department of Psychology who were no longer associated with the Department as of 1981.
 Folders are arranged alphabetically by surname and include vitas, lists of publications, recruiting correspondence, letters of appointment, correspondence and memoranda on promotion and tenure decisions, and letters of resignation.
 Some folders also include correspondence on salaries, teaching loads, secretarial and research...

 Abstract Sekular joined Northwestern's faculty in 1965 as a professor of psychology.
 His research interests were primarily in the fields of perception, vision, illusions, and reading, especially among the elderly.
 The Robert W. Sekuler Papers fill thirteen boxes and span the period 1960-1989.
 They are organized in five categories: correspondence, teaching files, research files, papers presented before professional organizations, and publications.
 Four folders of biographical materials are also included.